-We already discussed in the previous article that if the interviewer asks you to write the test cases, then do not assume the requirements yourself.
-It would be best if you asked cross-questions about the requirement, which will help you understand or unclear the missing requirements.
+We already discussed in the previous article that if the interviewer asks you to write the test cases, do not assume the requirements yourself.
+It would be best to ask cross-questions about the requirements to help you understand or clarify the missing requirements.
 In this particular scenario, you may ask what type of fan.
 Is it a ceiling fan or a table fan?
 How many blades do fans have, what speed level on the regulator, etc.?

 Test Scenarios For Fan

 Object Consideration: To write down the Test cases now, I am writing the cases for a ceiling fan with three blades

 - Check what type of pen that is, that table fan or a ceiling fan.

 - Check how many blades are present in that fan.